 On January 7-8, 1977 Frank Florence, Art Troutner, Mike Weber and I came back and did a single push (no camp) winter ascent of this face.
 We started around 1:00 AM and didn't get back until 4:30 AM the next day.
 Since we had left our car and camp at Rock Creek we descended the West Face by moonlight (all of our flashlights crapped out in the sub-zero conditions) to avoid walking back from Birch Springs.
-A few weeks after our climb a team from the Ketchum area reported doing the second winter ascent of this face.
-Curt Olson, Mike and I made 5 or more ascents of this face (typically on a new line) through 1990 when on that last trip together we observed that the average freezing level had moved up to nearly 12,000 feet.
-The glacier and all of the lower ice fields were gone.
+A few weeks after our climb Mike and Vaughn Howard climbed the Northwest Ridge.
+Over the next few years Curt Olson, Mike and I made 5 more ascents of this face (typically on a new line) through 1990 when on that last trip together we observed that the average freezing level had moved up to nearly 12,000 feet.
+The glacier and all of the lower ice fields were nearly gone.

 October 1976 North Face Direct

-The story we heard in the early 70s was that the first ascent of the North Face of Mt Borah was made by Lyman Dye and party sometime in the 60s.
-From the research that I've done it is more likely that this was actually Dye's East Face route*.
+The story we heard in the early 70s was that the first winter ascent of Mt Borah was done by Lyman Dye and party sometime in the 60s.
+In 2014 Lyman confirmed this was indeed true.
 There is also an account of a north face ascent by H. Hilbert and G. Grady in 1971* but no details of their climb have been documented.
-In 1977 the northwest ridge was climbed and later that same year over Thanksgiving weekend a tragedy occurred involving two local Idaho climbers: Avalanche on Borah
+During June, 1973 Lyman Dye made a solo first ascent of what is now known as the North Face traverse using the steep, summit couloir to finish.
+In January 1977 Mike and Vaughn Howard climbed the northwest ridge.
+Later that same year over Thanksgiving weekend a tragedy occurred involving Vaughn and Guy Campbell: Avalanche on Borah.

 This is a shorter hiking approach to the North Face.
-Drive over Doublespring/Horse Heaven Pass to the headwaters of Mahogany Creek.
+Drive over Doublespring Pass to the headwaters of Mahogany Creek on the east side of Mt Borah.
 From there you can hike over the saddle and drop in to the Rock Creek drainage from the east.
 Although this a much shorter walking approach, the road into Mahogany Creek from Doublespring Pass requires a high clearance, 4x vehicle (preferred) and a descent of the north face.

 Note: There are 2 Rock Creeks on this mountain, one is on the western side of the range and the other on the more remote, eastern side of the range.
-Both are accessed from Highway 93 and the Double Spring road.
+Both are accessed from Highway 93 and the Doublespring Pass road.
 The description below is for the western branch of Rock Creek.
-This is the most commonly used and easiest approach to the North Face of Mt Borah.
+This is the most commonly used and shortest driving approach to the North Face of Mt Borah.

 Rock Creek (West) Approach